-Vending machines serving hot and cold drinks and snacks are available throughout our hospital
+Vending machines serving hot and cold drinks and snacks are available throughout the hospital.

-MYVolunteer Cafe – hot and cold drinks and snacks available, next to Ridings building main entrance.
-Open:
+MYVolunteer Cafe - Hot and cold drinks and snacks available, next to Ridings building main entrance.
+Opening times:

 Vending machines serving hot and cold drinks and snacks are available in the White Rose Restaurant, with microwaveable food items and microwaves.

-Time To Eat Restaurant, adjacent to Main Entrance - hot and cold food available Monday to Fridays between 8am and 5pm (excluding Bank Holidays)
+Time To Eat Restaurant - Adjacent to the Main Entrance.
+Hot and cold food available Monday to Friday between 8am and 5pm (excluding Bank Holidays).

-Vending machines serving hot and cold drinks and snacks are available throughout our hospital
+Vending machines serving hot and cold drinks and snacks are available throughout the hospital.